Elderjs/template/src/routes/blog/getting-started.md

 ## Elder.js Community Discord

 Getting started with Elder.js and want to connect with other users?
-Join us over at the [Elder.js channel](https://discord.gg/rxc2yh5Pxa) within the Official Svelte discord.
+Join us over at the [Elder.js channel](https://discord.gg/rxc2yh5Pxa) within the official Svelte discord.

 ## How to Customize Elder.js